 With joint replacement surgery, the surgery itself is just one component of the whole process.
 In order for your surgery to be successful, there are things that you can and should do to be adequately prepared.

 Many patients can be limited in their ability to participate in fitness programs because of pain.
-Advice from a physiotherapist or other health care practicitioners may be beneficial in providing you with strategies to manage your pain while trying to remain active.
-For a list of physiotherapy clinics in your area, please visit southwesthealthline.ca.
+Advice from a physiotherapist or other health care practitioners may be beneficial in providing you with strategies to manage your pain while trying to remain active.

 Smoking and Surgery